-- Some of the main accelerator classes are introduced following their historical chronology (as a concept or as a real, operational apparatus), which includes - (electrostatic accelerators / early XXth century) - (betatron / 1923) - linear accelerator resonant acceleration / 1924-1928 - cyclotron / 1929 - (microtron / 1944) - (synchro-cyclotron phase stability / 1945) - synchrotron / 1945, strong focusing / 1950 - (acceleration techniques of the future / ?) - We explore these accelerator techniques with - first, a state-of-the-art, essentially a short "slide show": some present top-notch accelerator installations and their usage, - a bit of history/theory follows: origin, how the idea arose, - conclude showing where the technology is heading toward accelerators are "particle factories"
+- Some of the main accelerator classes are introduced following their historical chronology (as a concept or as a real, operational apparatus), which includes - (electrostatic accelerators / early XXth century) - (betatron / 1923) - linear accelerator resonant acceleration / 1924-1928 - classical cyclotron / 1929, AVF cyclotron / 1938 - (microtron / 1944) - (synchro-cyclotron phase stability / 1945) - synchrotron / 1945, strong focusing / 1950 - (future: wake-field acceleration, ... / ?) - We explore these accelerator techniques with - first, a state-of-the-art, essentially some present top-notch accelerator installations and their usage, - a bit of history/theory follows: origin, how the idea arose, - conclude showing where the technology is heading toward accelerators are "particle factories"